Vanshh20/Stock-Predictor/README.markdown

 ### Disclaimer: This project is for educational purposes only.
 Use it at your own risk.
 The data and predictions may not be accurate.

-# Stock Prediction Flask Application

-## Description

-This Flask application enables users to register, log in, and access a stock prediction feature powered by an LSTM neural network.
-The model forecasts future stock prices using historical data and sentiment analysis from news articles.
-The application integrates technical indicators, candlestick patterns, and a recommendation system to provide actionable insights.
-Interactive Plotly graphs visualize predictions, technical indicators, and historical data.

 ## Features

 - **User Authentication**: Secure registration and login system with password hashing using bcrypt.